w4af/w4af/README.md

 ## Development

-Use `nosetests` to run the unit tests:
+Use `pytest` to run the unit tests:

 ```
-$ nosetests --help
+$ pytest --help
 ```

-By default, nosetests will run all tests, including tests that depend on internet connection, a clean git checkout, and a running integration environment.
+By default, pytest will run all tests, including tests that depend on internet connection, a clean git checkout, and a running integration environment.
 We will add more detailed information about how to run the tests as the porting work progresses.

 ### Building documentation

 First install sphinx within a virtual environment and then build documentation
 ```
 python -m pip install sphinx
 sphinx-build -b html doc/sphinx/ doc/sphinx/_build/
 ```

 ## Vision

 The purpose of this software is to help security researches to scan their sites to find vulnerabilities.

 ## Disclaimer

 You are only allowed to scan websites that you own and/or have permissions to scan.
 The developers can not be made responsible for any damage that occurs by using this software.
 Use at your own risk.

 ## Contributing